Obama praises Biden for guiding US through ‘perilous times’ at portrait unveiling

 “You have guided us through some perilous times,” he said.

-Mr Obama praised Mr Biden for having “built on and gone beyond” his administration’s work to expand access to health care, combat climate change, “advance social justice,” and promote “economic fairness”.
+Mr Obama praised Mr Biden for having “built on and gone beyond” his administration’s work to expand access to health care, combat climate change, “advance social justice” and promote “economic fairness”.

 “Thanks to your decency, and thanks to your strength – maybe most of all, thanks to your faith in our democracy and the American people, the country is better off than when you took office,” he said, adding later that Americans should be “deeply grateful” for Mr Biden’s leadership.